matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 to serverless services like Cloud Functions, allowing developers to build dynamic applications without managing database servers.

-9) Discuss the pricing model for GCP's serverless products.
+9) Discuss the pricing model for GCP's serverless products?
 Answer: GCP's serverless products typically follow a pay-as-you-go pricing model, where you are charged based on the resources consumed by your application, such as compute time, memory usage, and the number of requests.
 This model allows for cost-effective scaling, as you only pay for what you use, with no upfront costs or fees for idle resources.